Our Work

 Conservation, education, and sustainability are at the core of our work to care for and share Ireland’s impressive cultural and natural heritage.

 Our painstaking work to restore Ireland’s historic houses is bringing some of Ireland’s most impressive heritage properties back to their former glory.
-Every aspect of these special places – from the fabric of their buildings and their artwork, to their gorgeous gardens, decorative objects, and glittering glasshouses – needs thoughtful care and attention.
+Every aspect of these special places – from the fabric of their buildings and their artwork, to their gorgeous gardens, decorative objects, and glorious glasshouses – needs thoughtful care and attention.

 Aim and Objectives